Step One: Determine whether distributors are necessary.

 Yes, yes.
 You must start with the “why.”
-Consider the following as you map out whether or not you even need a distributor at all:
+Consider the following as you map out whether or not you even need a distribution partner at all:

-The first step is to source opinions from your current customer base.
-It is important to consider how they prefer to shop to get an idea of the types of retailers your company should target.
+The first step is to conduct market research and source opinions from your current customer base to better firm up a distribution strategy.
+It is important to consider how they and your target customer prefer to shop to get an idea of the types of retailers your company should target.
 Leverage real data as much as possible rather than just going off a whim.

 Then make a list of ideal stores — your distributor will need to know what you’re envisioning.

 Distribution is an industry-by-industry game.
-After getting an idea of where to stock the products, the next piece of research is finding out which distributors the competition is using.
-Understanding the competition will give insight into best practices, established channels, and proven players in the industry.
+After getting an idea of where to stock the products, the next piece of research is finding out which distribution partners the competition is using.
+Understanding the competition will give insight into best practices, established distribution channels, and proven players in the industry.